Skip the Retake Fee and Pass the Illinois Exam the First Time

 Three patterns show up repeatedly:

 Your Illinois prelicensing certificate of completion is valid for one year from the date you finish the course.
-Candidates who push the state exam too far out often because they're trying to juggle a day job, end up having to retake the entire 20-hour course.
+Candidates who push the state exam too far out, often because they're juggling a day job, end up having to retake the entire 20-hour course.
 If your certificate is within 60 days of expiring, schedule the exam now.

 A shocking number of candidates spend 80% of their study time on insurance concepts (risk, underwriting, policy types) and barely skim the Illinois-specific chapters.
 The Illinois portion covers requirements such as the producer bond, the 5% or $2,500 minimum bond, and the 15-day window to notify the Department of a change of residence.
 If those details are unfamiliar, you'll likely fail the state section even if you ace the general section.